SilkCommunity/SilkyNvg/README.md

 All calls to the render-API must be wrapped between `Nvg.BeginFrame(width, height, pixelRatio);` and ``Nvg.EndFrame();``.
 To transform from a pixel-based coordinate system to any other, with and height can have any values independant from the actual window's size.

-The implementations are split up into different components, these being:
-- SilkyNvg.Blending *for global blending*
-- SilkyNvg.Graphics *for render styles*
-- SilkyNvg.Images *for images*
-- SilkyNvg.Paths *for creating and drawing paths*
-- SilkyNvg.Scissoring *for custom scissors*
-- SilkyNvg.Text *for text*
-- SilkyNvg.Transforms *for creating and altering the transform*
-- SilkyNvg *for core methods, such as BeginFrame, DebugDumpCache, Colour and Paint* All components are linked to `SilkyNvg.Nvg` via extension methods in their respective namespaces.

 ### Further Details
 For further details, see the [NanoVG doc](https://github.com/memononen/nanovg/), as the API and implementations are intentionally kept similar.